 A Notice of Contractual Retainage is governed by Tex.
 Prop.
 Code §53.057: Derivative Claimant: Notice For Contractual Retainage Claim.
 It is meant to inform the property owner that you are working on the project under a retainage agreement.

-If, at the end of the project, you ultimately aren’t paid the retained funds, this secures the ability to pursue a lien claim for the retained amounts; to the extent that those withheld amounts weren’t included in your monthly fund-trapping notices.
+If at the end of the project, you ultimately aren’t paid the retained funds, this secures the ability to pursue a lien claim for the retained amounts; to the extent that those withheld amounts weren’t included in your monthly fund-trapping notices.
 This notice, if needed, should be sent by any party who didn’t contract directly with the property owner.

 Preparing a notice of contractual retainage